spyderbat/spyctl/README.md

 Benefits of a `Spyderbat Policy` include:
 - reduce redflag noise by excluding all flags within a policy
-- generate new redflags whenever a deviations from a policy occurs
+- generate new redflags whenever a deviations from policy occur
 - response actions such as webhook notifications or even automatically killing a pod
 - security as policy